-In business since 1999, foreclosurelistings.com has been providing foreclosure listings of foreclosures for sale in Georgia and nationwide.
-Our data will also include Georgia bank owned homes and REO properties.
+Georgia foreclosure listings of foreclosures for sale and nationwide.
+Our foreclosure data includes Georgia bank owned homes and REO properties.
 All our foreclosure listings are screened for accuracy by our team of professionals on a daily basis.
-All of our Georgia foreclosure homes for sale will also include the contact information, number of beds and baths, sqft and price.
+All of our Georgia foreclosure homes for sale will also include the contact information, number of beds and baths, SQFT and price.

 Latest Foreclosures in Georgia

 Georgia top locations

 Search through the best foreclosures listings in Georgia that we offer!

 Choose a city from the list below and find your dream home today!

 - Atlanta, Georgia is a city with a purely Southern feel and a purely Southern past.
 One particularly notable person ...

 Current housing trends in Georgia signify a decrease in the overall median price of available houses, dropping 6.2 percent in comparison to the same time last year, with prices at an average of $144,400.
 This coincides with the drop in value to households across the state, which too has witnessed a percentile drop over the past year, at roughly 12.1 percent, averaging at about $114,200.
 These trends offer potential homeowners a chance at finding Georgia home foreclosures within a reasonable price.